intel-lab-lkp/linux/Documentation/leds/leds-class.rst

                 Returns a pointer to a struct device or NULL if nothing is currently attached.

+LED trigger must implement the following API to support hw control:
+    - offloaded:
+                return a boolean indicating if the trigger is offloaded to hardware.

 LED driver can activate additional modes by default to workaround the impossibility of supporting each different mode on the supported trigger.
 Examples are hardcoding the blink speed to a set interval, enable special